MattIPv4/DNS-over-Discord/README.md

 ## Build

-This assumes you already have a working Go environment setup and that DiscordGo is correctly installed on your system.
+This assumes you already have a working Go environment setup, with DiscordGo (github.com/bwmarrin/discordgo) and tablewriter (github.com/olekukonko/tablewriter) installed correctly on your system.

-From within the 1.1.1.1-Discord project folder, run the below command to compile the example.
+From within the 1.1.1.1-Discord project folder, run the below command to compile the Discord bot.

 ```
 go build